-The cross-functional team will begin to compile special education data through surveying administration, staff, parents, and students; reviewing policies, procedures, and practices to determine needed revisions and/or development using the Special Education Needs Assessment Questions.
+The cross-functional team will begin to compile special education data through surveying administration, staff, parents and students; reviewing policies, procedures and practices to determine needed revisions and/or development; and answering the One Needs Assessment - IDEA Review Questions.
+(For ESCs, refer to Appendix 12 and for County Boards of DD, refer to Appendix 13 and Note: Career Technical Centers will use the OEC Special Education Needs Assessment.)
 The team will look at special education data for each area and ask the following overarching questions:

 - What are the current data? - What do the data reveal about the trends and patterns over time?
 What is the impact of these trends and patterns? - Is this an area identified as a concern?
-If yes, what is the potential influence/root cause?
-What is the priority for this area of concern overall? - What current initiatives are in place to address identified concerns? - In what additional area(s) should the team collect data?
+If yes, what is the potential influence?
+What is the priority for this area of concern overall? - What current initiatives are in place to address identified concerns? - In what additional area(s) should we collect data?